romainlafarguette/romainlafarguette.github.io/_pages/software.md

 sitemap: false
 ---

+I design open-source Python packages for central banks and economists in general.
+They are freely available through Github.
+Please cite the companion working paper when using the tools.

 ### Growth at Risk: Density Forecasting via Quantile Regressions and Parametric Fit
 * [Github repo](https://github.com/IMFGAR/GaR)
 * Python package and Excel tool to estimate the Growth-at-Risk model, which is a